Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Methods

-Most continuous health monitoring applications are deployed on mobile devices.
-To accommodate the limited memory resource of mobile devices, we develop a lightweight variant of the multi-task architecture by leveraging parameter re-usage and pruning strategies.
+To better accommodate the stringent memory requirement of mobile devices, we compress the PPG2ECG network using parameter re-use and knowledge distillation.

-We compress the neural network by removing its redundancies in both architecture and parameters.
-Architectural redundancy exists in the cascade of the modules with the same architecture.
-For both FEM and FTM, if we require the input and output of an arbitrary module to have the same dimension, the feed-forward computation defined by $R$ cascaded modules can be simplified by the $R$-depth recursion of one module \cite{Recursive}:
+The cascaded ENCs and DECs take up more than 95\% of the total parameters.
+The modules have similar architectures but different parameters.
+If we require the input and output of an arbitrary module to have the same size, the feed-forward pass through $M$ cascaded modules can be simplified by the $R$-depth ($R \leq M$) recursion of one module \cite{Recursive}:

-where $M(\cdot)$ represents the module (either FEM and FTM).
-Take FEM for example, (\ref{Recursion}) is equivalent to repeatedly applying a fixed feature extractor $M(\cdot)$ on the input for $R$ times.
-In this case, the basic module is used to extract both low-level and high-level features from $\bm{X}$, so the convolutional kernels need to cover the representative patterns of the input at different levels.
-Since the patterns of PPG and ECG are relatively monotonous, recursion does not noticeably degrade the expressive power of the network.
+where $T(\cdot)$ represents the module (ENC or DEC).
+Take ENC for example, (\ref{Recursion}) is equivalent to repeatedly applying $T(\cdot)$ on the input PPG for $R$ times.
+In this way, low-level and high-level features are extracted using the same set of kernels.
+Since the patterns of PPG and ECG are relatively simple, re-using kernels does not noticeably degrade the expressive power of the PPG2ECG network.
+We have observed in experiments that with the aid of distillation, recursion can reduce over $60\%$ parameters while maintaining the quality of ECG reconstruction.
+Given a pre-trained PPG2ECG network (i.e., teacher network), we construct a lightweight student network by replacing the cascaded ENCs and DECs with recursive ones, and the student network is then trained to extract knowledge from the teacher network.